Nlea/Camunda-Coding-Challenge/README.md

 ## How to win?
 - Fork this repo
 - Do the challanges.
 You can do both challenges or just the first one.
-There are different levels and prices for your preformance.
+There are different levels and prizes for your preformance.
-- Send us a link to your fork and your address in order to ship a price and your t-shirt size to community@camunda.com with the subject: "SpringOne Coding Challenge"
+- Send us a link to your fork and your address in order to ship a prize and your t-shirt size to community@camunda.com with the subject: "SpringOne Coding Challenge"

 ## Prerequirements
 - Make sure you have Java installed and that you use a version below 15.